hackerb9/vt340test/sixeltests/wp/README.md

 ## To do

-* Add the sixel output from wordperfect for both the equation editor and the print preview for the terminal types that support it (vt220, xterm, kermit, perhaps more).
+* Add the sixel output from wordperfect for the equation editor for the terminal types that support it (vt220, xterm, kermit, perhaps more).

 * WordPerfect may use the VT340's "locator" (mouse) for its menus, so I should find one and see if it works.